Headshot of a smiling woman with shoulder-length dark hair wearing a deep magenta blazer and black shirt.

 Kendra Whitlock Ingram is the President and CEO of the Pittsburgh Cultural Trust in Pittsburgh, Pennsylvania.

-Previously, she has held senior leadership positions with several performing arts institutions including: President and CEO of the Marcus Performing Arts Center, Executive Director of the Newman Center for the Performing Arts at the University of Denver, Vice President of Programming and Education for Omaha Performing Arts, as well as leadership roles with Shenandoah University, The Baltimore Symphony Orchestra, and The Detroit Symphony.
+Previously, she held senior leadership positions with several performing arts institutions, including: President and CEO of the Marcus Performing Arts Center, Executive Director of the Newman Center for the Performing Arts at the University of Denver, Vice President of Programming and Education for Omaha Performing Arts, as well as leadership roles with Shenandoah University, the Baltimore Symphony Orchestra and the Detroit Symphony.

-Ingram holds a Master of Business Administration from University of Nebraska Omaha and a Bachelor of Science in Music Education from Duquesne University.
+Kendra holds a Master of Business Administration degree from University of Nebraska Omaha and a Bachelor of Science in music education from Duquesne University.
 She is also an alumna of the League of American Orchestras’ Orchestra Management Fellowship Program.
-In 2021, Ingram was named to the Milwaukee Biz Times Notable Minority Executives List and was named as an honoree for the 2022 Milwaukee Business Journal’s Women of Influence.
+In 2021, she was named to the Milwaukee Biz Times’ Notable Minority Executives List.
+She was named as an honoree for the 2022 Milwaukee Business Journal’s Women of Influence.

 Topics